openbridge/openbridge.github.io/bridges.md

 Check out the [YouTube Developer docs](https://developers.google.com/youtube/) for more details about YouTube API.

+# Adobe Clickstream

+The Adobe Clickstream data bridge allows you to extract clickstream data residing in Adobe Analytics system.

+## Data Definitions

+Clickstream data can be very wide with over 500+ columns.
+There are also collections of helper files to support browser, devices, etc. lookups.
+You can a sample set of data elements in our [data defintion doc](https://docs.google.com/spreadsheets/d/1TV4RikjlF_u7nKi3RVro1gLjr_yByH9YrMzHiYqYKVE/edit?usp=sharing)

+## Delivery Time

+Adobe delivers once a day.
+Data for each day is delivered after it is processed by Adobe, typically in the early AM hours.
+The data may arrive from Adobe as a single zipped file, or in multiple zipped files each containing approximately 2 GB of uncompressed data.
+The data is typically loaded into your Openbridge account within minutes of arriving.

+## Developer Docs

+For detailed Adobe Clickstream technical specifications, please refer to [Adobe documentation](http://www.adobe.com/solutions/digital-analytics.html)

+# NCR Aloha Point of Sale

+Powerful consumer purchase and loyalty behavioral data direct from NCR Aloha POS

+## Data Definitions

+Take a look at our [data definition docs](https://docs.google.com/spreadsheets/d/1XyiP9yXWlLSTk3Or_Wad-8BrpGlC9EzetKnMgFuIanc/edit?usp=sharing) for NCR Aloha POS layout and elements.

+## Delivery Time

+The frequency we collect the data from Aloha is configurable.
+In many cases the frequency most select is daily.
+We are happy to discuss options related to the frequency of data retrieval.
+The data is typically loaded into your Openbridge account within minutes of arriving.

+# Sizmek Ad IQ

+Sizmek Ad IQ delivers comprehensive access to your campaign and advertising performance data.

+## Data Definitions

+Take a look at our [data definition docs](https://docs.google.com/spreadsheets/d/1xAAMU6ARInXfbDHMd079i_nzGE67eSY4JrYm06h2a1k/edit?usp=sharing) for Sizmek Ad IQ layout and elements.

+## Delivery Time

+We collect data once a day.
+We collect data for the prior day’s activity.
+For example, a request on July 3rd would return data for July 2nd.
+More frequent requests could result in partial or no responses from Sizmek for the requested metrics.
+The data is typically loaded into your Openbridge account within minutes of arriving.

+## Developer Docs

+Check out [Sizmek docs](http://platform.mediamind.com/Eyeblaster.MediaMind.API.Doc/?v=3) for more details about Sizmek MDX Trafficking API.

+# Adobe Data Warehouse

+## Data Definitions

+Adobe Data Warehouse Reports data is tailored to your report builder queries.
+As a result there is no standard layout.
+Our system will automatically detect the custom layout and use it to define your table in your data warehouse.
+We have provided a sample layout [here](https://docs.google.com/spreadsheets/d/1mPoJYU8Ojiir3terkJ8t2wOvC9aLx-HmoVbv_aB3LqI/edit?usp=sharing)

+## Delivery Time

+The delivery schedule is something you can setup in Adobe.
+Adobe delivers once a day.
+Data for each day is delivered after it is processed, typically in the early AM hours.
+The data is typically loaded into your Openbridge account within minutes of arriving.

+# Google DFA Reports

+Define the reports in DoubleClick Campaign Manager and we will deliver them to your own private data warehouse.

+## Data Definitions

+Take a look at our [data definition docs](https://docs.google.com/spreadsheets/d/1IxLD0op2Kd3R5QwOi3WhYWuUiuSi6t8e5Bm_4zQeBh4/edit?usp=sharing) for a sample DoubleClick DFA Report layout and elements.

+## Delivery Time

+We collect data once a day.
+For example, a request to Google DFA Reporting API on July 3rd would return data for July 2nd.
+This ensures you have completed daily views for each reporting period.
+The data is typically loaded into your Openbridge account within minutes of arriving.

+## Developer Docs

+Check out [Google Developer docs](https://developers.google.com/doubleclick-advertisers/) for more details.

+# Movio Cinema

+Movio Cinema data bridge unleashes the full potential of your data.
+Tap into member, click, campaign, and segment data to inform decisions on how to optimize prospect and customer engagement strategies.

+## Data Definitions

+Take a look at our [data definition docs](https://docs.google.com/spreadsheets/d/1BtnHsAtEANH0QgOSRVDQjxdPQDMNa0PHiwf9F4LFMDU/edit?usp=sharing) for Movio Cinema layout and elements.

+## Delivery Time

+We collect data once a day.
+Movio provides data for the prior day’s activity.
+For example, when we request data on July 3rd Movio would return data for July 2nd.
+The data is typically loaded into your Openbridge account within minutes of arriving.

+## Developer Docs

+Check out [Movio support docs](https://support.movio.co/login/) for more details.
 # Example: From Data Bridge to Pipeline

 ## Adobe